Handmade Locally. Celebrated Globally.

 CENTRAL POINT, OR – Meet Matilda and Charlie, two of the most hard-working members of the Rogue Creamery operation.
 They are intelligent, dependable, and technically efficient.
 They are continuously productive, but never get tired.
 Okay, Matilda and Charlie may need a little maintenance from time to time, but that’s because they’re robots, wired to milk the Brown Swiss dairy cows that provide certified organic sustainable whole milk used to make internationally acclaimed handmade cheese.

 While it’s noteworthy that 120 cows grazing along the Rogue River in Grants Pass are trained to schedule their own milking sessions with Matilda and Charlie, in the end, it is all about the cheese at Rogue Creamery in both Medford and Grants Pass, Oregon.
-And this is where automation takes a back seat to the artistry, creativity and global sensitivity that’s at the forefront of all that happens through company owners and award-winning cheesemakers David Gremmels and Cary Bryant.
+And this is where automation takes a back seat to the artistry, creativity and global sensitivity that’s at the forefront of all that happens through award-winning cheesemakers like David Gremmels, the company’s president.

 “Making cheese is engaging – physically and mentally.
 It’s the perfect activity for taking your mind off of the entire world,” says David.
 “At the same time, we are mindful of the planet, so we’re working towards full-circle sustainability and basing our vision on three words: Safe, Healthy and Optimistic.”